How many Prague tourist attractions are there? I challenged myself to come up with a list of 50, but the possibilities are endless.

-Hvězda Hunting Reserve - This enormous park star (hvězda) shaped palace dates from the 16th century and was originally a hunting lodge and meeting place for dignitaries.
-Today the building is home to small exhibitions, and the park is perfect for jogging, biking, skiing.
+Hvězda Hunting Reserve - This enormous park with star (hvězda) shaped palace dates from the 16th century.
+It was originally a hunting lodge and meeting place for dignitaries.
+Today the building is home to small exhibitions, and the park is perfect for picnics, jogging, biking, and playgrounds.

 Troja Chateau - Across the street from the zoo sits this ornate Baroque villa with expansive grounds, ideal for wandering and relaxing.
 Combine a visit with the zoo and a walk through Stromovka park nearby.

 This is not a comprehensive list of Prague tourist attractions, by any means.

 Seriously, I might have to make another list of 50.
 Here are a few other sites and monuments that I feel guilty omitting...

 Bethlehem Chapel, St. Nicholas Church in Old Town, Muller Villa, DOX Contemporary Art Centre, National Museum at Veletržní Palace, the Botanical Gardens, the Wastewater Treatment Plant in Bubeneč, Stromoka Park and the group of gardens below the castle (lovely they are).

 Did I miss something?
 Sometimes the most obvious things are the easiest to miss.
 Let me know by getting in touch here.

 What's your favorite of these Prague tourist attractions?
 Or, do you have suggestions for others?
 I'd love to hear from you.

 Or, maybe you have a question about what to see and do in Prague...?